cthit/2d-platform-game-it/README.md

   - Anything else in the gameworld, such as the player or the goal flag.
 - Behaviours:
   - Entities can have behaviours such as Collide, Jump, Move etc.
-- Ui:
+- Ui (Views & Elements):
-  - The ui components are buttons, text, non-entity images that interacts with the player.
+  - The ui elements are buttons, text, non-entity images that interacts with the player.

 All of these are modifiable in different ways which are described below.